Explore other offices & services

 I am infected.
 What do I do?

 You can always call the Help Desk at extension 7700 for assistance.
-If your machine requires Information Technology Services staff attention, a fee will be assessed.
-See the AntiVirus Policy for complete details.
+If your machine requires further clean-up you may be referred to an off campus vendor.

 I received an e-mail asking for my e-mail username and password or other personal information.
 Should I send it?